 Don't try to kid me on this one: in earlier years I milked 120 head of

-4) If you'll do the above, you are virtually a vegetarian.
-Very few vegetarians have allergies.
-Vegetarians get much more fiber (average of 50 grams daily versus only 10 to 15 grams in the Standard American Diet (yes, what a lot of folks eat is pretty SAD).
-Vegetarians eat more legumes (peas, beans and lentils), more whole grains, more vitamin-rich fruits and vegetables, and more high-quality protein foods such as sprouts and tofu.
-This diet is going to do a lot more good than just help obliterate allergies.
+4) Eat a lot more greens, especially fresh and raw greens.
+OK, this is the one that everyvbody has heard and nobody actually does.
+If you'll do it, you'll get much more fiber.
+Plant-based eaters average 50 grams daily versus only 10 to 15 grams in the Standard American Diet (yes, what a lot of folks eat is pretty SAD).
+Eat more legumes (peas, beans and lentils), and more vitamin-rich fruits and vegetables in general.
+Eat more high-quality protein foods such as yogurt, hard aged cheeses, sprouts, fish, seeds and nuts.
+Yes, if you are allergic to peanuts, avoid peanuts.
+BUt when I was a boy none of the kids I ever met, and I mean none, had a peanut allergy.
+Once again, yes, if you are clearly and dramatically allergic to a particular food, don't eat it!
+Overall, a plant-based diet is going to do a lot more good than just help obliterate allergies.

 To illustrate, consider the potentially deadly allergy to bee stings.
 That must be the ultimate in histamine reactions, where the breathing passages close up to the point of suffocation.
 I do not recommend this, but I do know a person who had such an allergy and immediately after being stung took 25,000 mg of vitamin C. By the end of the day he'd taken about 100,000 mg.
 He did not take his medicine or use his inhaler.
 He had no symptoms at all.
 To me, this is a genuinely amazing episode, one which I would not suggest repeating.
 So why mention it at all?
 Because compared to this, what's a stuffy nose?